JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 Each source set has a default source directory for Kotlin sources: `src/<source set name>/kotlin`.
 To add Kotlin source directories and resources to a source set, use its `kotlin` and `resources` `SourceDirectorySet`s:

+By default, the files of a source set are stored in the following directories:

+* source files: `src/<source set name>/kotlin`
+* resources files: `src/<source set name>/resources`

+You should create these directories manually.

+To add custom Kotlin source directories and resources to a source set, use its `kotlin` and `resources` `SourceDirectorySet`s:

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" theme="idea" mode='groovy'>